jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

 `readdir() <http://www.php.net/manual/en/function.readdir.php>`_,
 `rewinddir() <http://www.php.net/manual/en/function.rewinddir.php>`_, and
-`closedir() <http://php.net/manual/en/function.closedir.php>`_ PHP functions can be used with the Amazon S3 stream wrapper to traverse the contents of a bucket.
+`closedir() <http://php.net/manual/en/function.closedir.php>`_ PHP functions can be used with the |S3| stream wrapper to traverse the contents of a bucket.
 You can pass in parameters available to the `ListObjects <http://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.S3.S3Client.html#_listObjects>`_ operation as custom stream context options to the ``opendir()`` function to